smotim/laravel-pecom/README.md

 'prefix'     => 'pecom',
 'middleware' => ['web']
 </pre>
 If you only need to use PecomClient, you may completely skip this configuration.
-Otherwise you can use default options and just specify PECOM_KEY and PECOM_USER at .env file.
+Otherwise, you can use default options and just specify PECOM_KEY and PECOM_USER at .env file.
 To make full use of predefined routes, you will need to publish config:
 <pre>
 php artisan vendor:publish --provider="SergeevPasha\Pecom\Providers\PecomServiceProvider" --tag="config"